-Katherine is a Reader in Fashion and Textile Crafts in the Fashion, Textiles and Knitwear department in the School of Art and Design.
+Katherine is an Associate Professor in Fashion and Textile Crafts in the Fashion, Textiles and Knitwear department in the School of Art and Design.
 Her role includes leading and participating in research projects that explore a range of approaches into sustainable / smart fashion and textiles, as reflected by the work of the Digital Craft and Embodied Knowledge Research Group.
 She supervises postgraduate students at PhD and Master’s level as well as contributing to the MA Fashion, Textiles and Knitwear Design, and MA Culture, Style and Fashion courses.

 Following a first degree in Printed Textiles and a successful career as a freelance designer, Katherine co-founded the independent fashion label Cocky’s Shed, based in The Lace Market, Nottingham and Hyper Hyper, London.
 The label supplied stores across Europe, New York and Hong Kong and produced diffusion lines for UK high street chains including Top Shop.
 This industrial experience supported her academic career in research and teaching, as Course Leader for BA Honours Textile Design (2004-2007) and MA Fashion, Textiles and Knitwear (2007-2015).